If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 I’m not suggesting you be dishonest, but part of healing for your own self is to do things that you don’t feel like doing.

-Show your strength and that you will survive and thrive no matter the outcome.
+Show your strength and project that you will survive and thrive no matter the outcome.

-I realize you might not feel that way right now and that’s okay, but it’s attractive to show strength.
+I realize you likely don’t feel that way right now and that’s okay, but it’s attractive to show and project strength.

 And remember, part of what makes The No Contact Rule effective is that it allows your spouse to wonder if you are moving on, if it’s easy for you, if you will try to get them back, and other similar questions.